Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 "It does take a toll" on families, says Katherine Ornstein, an associate professor of geriatrics and palliative medicine at Mount Sinai Hospital in New York, who studies what typically happens in the last years of patients' lives.
 The increasing burden on loved ones — especially spouses — is reaching a breaking point for many people, her research shows.
 This particular type of stress has even been given a name: caregiver syndrome.

-"Our long-term care system in this country is really using families — unpaid family members," she says.
+"Our long-term-care system in this country is really using families — unpaid family members," she says.
 "That's our situation."

 A few high-profile advocates have even started questioning whether hospice is right for everybody.
 For some who have gone through home hospice with a loved one, the difficult experience has led them to choose otherwise for themselves.